Date: 22 July 2014. Boat Buying with your New Partner.

 falls apart, how will the spoils be divided?
 If both names are not

 on that title... well, it can get ugly.

-And for those of us watching from
+For those of us watching from the

-the sidelines, it's simply sad.
+sidelines, it's simply sad.

-Far too often I've seen a couple
+Far too often I have seen a couple

 at a boatyard bust their everything to make a boat spectacular (or